Code-Institute-Submissions/Krom121-interactive-frontend-development/readme.md

  Manual testing was performed on all the graphs.

- Bugs where fixed where changes where made from the different versions of d3.js.
-Using developer inspect tool in google.
+Using developer inspect tool in google to insure that fixes that needed to be fixed where fixed.

 ### Credit